JasonYao/JasonYao.github.io/content/posts/2021-09-28T22:06:15Z-2021-tech-stack-migration-guide-part-1/index.md

 ---
-title: "2021 Tech Stack Migration Guide (Part 1: Domains)"
+title: "2021 Tech Stack Migration Guide (Domains)"
-slug: 2021-tech-stack-migration-guide-part-1-domains
+slug: 2021-tech-stack-migration-guide-domains
 date: 2021-09-28T18:06:15-04:00
 #summary: REPLACEME (if left commented, it'll default to the first bit of the content itself)
 publishdate: 2021-09-28T18:06:15-04:00
 categories: ["guides"]
 tags: ["domains", "migration", "cloudflare", "namecheap", "domain registrar"]
 thumbnail: "images/looking-back-meme.jpg"
-thumbnail_alt_text: "If you're reading this you probably need a hobby- have you considered DnD?"
+thumbnail_alt_text: "Doing a bunch of work 'for the principle of the matter' should be on my tombstone"
 draft: false
 ---
-The following is a more in-depth guide on why and how I swapped out parts of my site's tech stack over time.
+The following is a more in-depth guide on why and how I swapped out the domain registrar portion of my site's tech stack over time.

-This post is the first in a small mini-series about tech stack migrations, and includes:
-1. **A migration guide for swapping my Domain Name Registrar from Namecheap to Cloudflare (this article)**
-1. A migration guide for swapping my Continuous Integration provider [from TravisCI to GitHub Actions]({{<ref "/posts/2021-09-28T23:19:34Z-2021-tech-stack-migration-guide-part-2">}} "link to part 2")
-1. A migration guide for swapping my static site generator [from Jekyll to Hugo]({{<ref "/posts/2021-10-08T08:31:16Z-2021-tech-stack-migration-guide-part-3">}} "link to part 3")

 ## What's a Domain Name Registrar and how does it relate to my domain?
 So, what is a `Domain Name Registrar` in the first place?
 In essence,